-This story was published on 3 August 2018.
-If you wish to use this content, please contact email@example.com to confirm that the information is still current.
+This story was first published on 3 August 2018.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 More than 10 employment services providers recently attended a collaborative session in Melbourne’s north west to discuss best practice in delivering the Youth Jobs PaTH program.

 Collaborative sessions are held in employment regions across Melbourne on a quarterly basis, since being set up by the Department of Jobs and Small Business.

 A recent session in Melbourne’s North West Employment Region, hosted by Youth Projects at its Glenroy site, brought together a range of employment service providers across the region to discuss strategies to drive best practice in delivery of the PaTH program.

 The North West Employment Region has a significant youth unemployment rate of 16.1%.

 Youth Jobs PaTH is an Australian Government initiative to support young people to the gain skills and work experience they need to get and keep a job.
 It includes three elements: Prepare, Trial, Hire.